 For saving, TD Bank provides two types of bank accounts: TD Simple Savings and TD Select Savings.
 TD Simple Savings is a good option for building savings, regardless of your age or financial goals.
 The account has a 0.05% APY, which is better than comparable savings account yields at competing banks.
 You can grow your savings quickly and also pay no monthly maintenance fees with recurring transfers from a TD Bank account.

 If you compare bank accounts, you’ll find that one of the best bank accounts TD Bank offers is its TD Select Savings account, designed for you to earn more money by maintaining a higher balance.
 TD Select Savings offers tiered interest rates that reward you for building your savings.
-The standard savings APY is 0.05 percent with the basic, TD Simple Savings account, but if you maintain a minimum daily balance over a certain amount with the TD Select Savings account — $15,000 for example — your savings APY increases to 0.10 percent.
+The standard savings has 0.05% APY with the basic TD Simple Savings account, but if you maintain a minimum daily balance over a certain amount with the TD Preferred Savings account — $20,000 for example — your savings APY increases to 0.20 percent.

 You can turn your Select Savings into a high-interest account by linking it to an eligible TD Bank account.
 For example, you can link your TD Bank personal mortgage, home equity, credit card account, or active personal or small business checking account to your Select Savings.
 With a linked account, you get a rate bump, setting the base APY at 0.10 percent instead of 0.05 percent.
-And, if you increase your daily minimum balance to at least $50,000 with a linked account, your savings APY jumps from 0.25 to 0.45 percent, one of TD Bank’s best bank interest rates.
+And, if you increase your daily minimum balance to at least $50,000 with a linked account, your savings APY jumps from 0.10 to 0.75 percent.

 Valuable and Convenient Banking Products